List of Home and Away characters introduced in 2025: Lacey Miller

 Lacey Miller, played by Sophea Pennington, made her first appearance on 13 March 2025.
-Pennington's casting details were announced on 12 January 2024, along with Ryan Bown, who was cast as Sonny Baldwin.
+Pennington's casting details were announced on 12 January 2025, along with Ryan Bown, who was cast as Sonny Baldwin.
 Pennington told Zara Powell of The Daily Telegraph that joining the cast was both "surreal" and a "pinch me moment", as she had grown up watching the show.
 She stated "I'm beyond excited, I feel like I've blinked and it truly is a dream come true."
 Pennington enjoyed shooting her scenes at Palm Beach, the show's exterior filming location and likened the cast to "one big family."

 Lacey was initially billed as "the wild child with a heart of gold".
 Pennington said she and her character shared some similarities, telling Powell: "Lacey is definitely a bad girl, but she has a really good heart.
 I see a bit of myself in her.
 It's been a lot of fun to play, though also a bit of a challenge."
 The character is associated with the serial's River Boys surf gang.
 Divya Soni of Digital Spy reported that she would "make quite the entrance", while her storyline would be "intriguing".
 Lacey is introduced as the girlfriend of gang leader Gage Reynolds (Tom Wilson), but she becomes a love interest for Theo Poulos (Matt Evans).
 The character's father David Langham (Jeremy Lindsay Taylor) was introduced in May, followed by her sister Jo Langham (Maddison Brown).
+For her portrayal of Lacey, Pennington was nominated in the "Soaps - Best New Casting" category at the 2025 Digital Spy Reader Awards.
+The following year, she was longlisted for Best Actress at the Inside Soap Awards.